Boarding house: Similar concepts

-The common lodging-house or flophouse usually offered a space to sleep, but little else.
-When used for temporary purposes, this arrangement was similar to a hostel.
+The common lodging-house or flophouse usually offered a space to sleep but little else.
+When used for temporary purposes, the arrangement was similar to a hostel.
 Flophouse beds may offer dormitory-style space for as little as one night at a time.

+Group homes, residences that provide supervision and assisted living for adults with neurological disabilities or children unable to live with family, share characteristics with boarding houses.

 A lodging house, also known in the United States as a rooming house, may or may not offer meals.

-Single room occupancy (SRO) buildings rent individual rooms to residents, and have a shared bathroom; some may have a shared kitchen space for residents to cook their own meals.
+Single-room occupancy (SRO) buildings rent individual rooms to residents and have a shared bathroom; some may have a shared kitchen space for residents to cook their own meals.

-Dormitory accommodations for post-secondary students are similar to a boarding houses when they include cafeterias.
+Dormitory accommodations for postsecondary students are similar to a boarding houses when they include cafeterias.

-In the 2010s, microapartments with one or two rooms rented plus access to shared common spaces in the building are very similar to boarding houses.
-WeWork, a company mostly known for its shared coworking rental spaces, is also offering shared housing arrangements in which renters get a private bedroom but share a kitchen, living room, and other common areas.
+In the 2010s, microapartments, with one or two rooms rented and access to shared common spaces in the building, are very similar to boarding houses.

-Bed and breakfast accommodation (B&B), which exists in many countries in the world (e.g. the UK, the United States, Canada, and Australia), is a specialized form of boarding house in which the guests or boarders normally stay only on a bed-and-breakfast basis, and where long-stay residence is rare.
+Bed and breakfast accommodation (B&B), which exists in many countries in the world (such as the United Kingdom, the United States, Canada, and Australia), is a specialized form of boarding house in which the guests or boarders normally stay only on a bed-and-breakfast basis, and long-term residence is rare.

-However, some B&B accommodation is made available on a long-term basis to UK local authorities who are legally obliged to house persons and families for whom they have no social housing available.
-Some such boarding houses allow large groups with low incomes to share overcrowded rooms, or otherwise exploit people with problems rendering them vulnerable, such as those with irregular immigration status.
+However, some B&B accommodation is made available on a long-term basis to British local authorities which are legally obliged to house persons and families for whom they have no social housing available.
+Some such boarding houses allow large groups with low incomes to share overcrowded rooms or otherwise exploit people with problems rendering them vulnerable, such as those with irregular immigration status.
 Such a boarding-house may well cease to be attractive to short-term lodgers, and the residents may remain in unsatisfactory accommodation for long periods.
-Much old seaside accommodation is so used, since cheap flights have reduced demand for their original seasonal holiday use.
+Much old seaside accommodation is so used since cheap flights have reduced demand for their original seasonal holiday use.

 Apart from the worldwide spread of the concept of the B&B, there are equivalents of the British boarding houses elsewhere in the world.
 For example, in Japan, minshuku are an almost exact equivalent although the normal arrangement would be the equivalent of the English half-board.
 In Hawaii, where the cost of living is high and incomes barely keep pace, it is common to take in lodgers (who are boarders in English terminology) that share the burden of the overall rent or mortgage payable.

-In the Indian subcontinent boarders are also known as paying guests.
-Paying guests stay in a home and share a room with domestic facilities.
-Rates are nominal and monthly charges are usually inclusive of food, bed, table and a cupboard.
-The rent can go higher for a room in an upscale locality with facilities like single occupancy, air conditioning and high-speed wireless internet access.
+In the Indian subcontinent, boarders are also known as "paying guests".
+They stay in a home and share a room with domestic facilities.
+Rates are nominal and monthly charges usually include food, bed, table, and a cupboard.
+The rent can go higher for a room in an upscale locality with facilities like single occupancy, air conditioning, and high-speed wireless internet access.

 Legal restrictions

-In the United States, zoning has been used by neighborhoods to limit or outright ban boarding houses.
+In the United States, zoning has been used by neighborhoods to limit boarding houses or ban them outright.